JanEGerken/ms-in-dnns/lecture_d/assignment_d.md

 Next, add an `argparse` option called `--batchnorm` to add a `torch.nn.BatchNorm2d` layer after each convolutional layer.
 Train the model for 60 epochs and interpret the training- and validation loss curves.
 This run should take about 1h to complete.

 Next, add an option `--dropout` for a `torch.nn.Dropout` layer with dropout probability `0.3` after each pooling layer and after the ReLU layers in the fully connected classifier.
-Train this model with batch norm and dropout for 60 epochs and interpret the results.
+Train this model with batch norm and dropout for 60 epochs and interpret the results and training and validation loss curves.

 Finally, add an option `--augment` for data augmentation.
 Augment the **training** data using `torchvision.transforms` with random horizontal- and vertical flips, random rotations by -10 to 10